ssosik/frankenscout-operation/README.md

 don't have the data files or other parameters for the prints. thingiverse.com has so much to choose from.

+## Electronics

+The heart of this is an Arduino Nano.

+It uses the Serial pins to talk to the MP3 Trigger.

+The Nano only supports interrups on pins 2 and 3, so these are what I used for the triggers for game faults and game wins.

+I went overboard and used this as an opportunity to learn a bit about PCB design, so I learned how to use Kicad to design the PCB and then ordered pieces through PCBWay.

 ## Sounds

 For music, I was able to find a good amount of stuff on the freemusicarchive.org